evaera/roblox-lua-promise/lib/README.md

           type: "...any?"

     - name: andThen
+      desc: |
-      desc: Chains onto an existing Promise and returns a new Promise.
+        Chains onto an existing Promise and returns a new Promise.

+        Return a Promise from the success or failure handler and it will be chained onto.
       params:
         - name: successHandler
           type: